 If you’re moving away for a long period of time trying to decide what to take with you can be quite daunting.
 We all have possessions we love but logistics can simply mean we can’t take everything we want with us.

 The best way to decide what to take is to think about how often you use your individual belongings.
-For example, clothes you wear more than once a week are certainly worth taking, as are box sets of your favorite TV shows and films.
+For example, clothes you wear more than once a week are certainly worth taking, as are box sets of your favourite TV shows and films.
 However, special chopping boards and other cooking equipment you only use around once a month can probably be left behind.

 Bulky items like furniture, TVs and cooking appliances can be difficult to take with you.
 Often it can be beneficial to sell off your old stuff and buy new possessions when you arrive in your new home.